-Currently, we have a general SAR team, Mountain Rescue, Winter Knights and Intermountain Search Dogs.
+Currently, we have a general SAR team, Inland Northwest Search and Rescue (includes Mountain Rescue), Winter Knights and Intermountain Search Dogs.
 Find out more here.

 What is the time commitment to be a SAR Team Member?
-Team members are required to keep all classes/certifications up to date (see requirements) to maintain membership.
+Team members are required to keep all classes/certifications up to date to maintain membership.
+See Join SAR for the list of requirements.
 Individual teams may require additional training hours to remain on their rosters.

 When is SAR Academy?
 SAR Academy is offered once a year.
-The next class will tentatively be at the end 2018 / beginning of 2019.
+The next class is tentatively scheduled to start towards the end of 2018 or at the beginning of 2019.